scarsty/mlcc/readme.md

 ### About comment

-If you load one file for many times, the comments will be repeated at the end of their section.
+If you load one file for many times, the comments which do not follow some keys, and blank lines will be repeated at the end of their section.
 So please do not do this.

 ## strfunc